jpjpjp/lm-v2-dev-portal-poc/api/v2/lunch-money-api-changelog.md

  - Except for the `plaid_account_id` property, the other v1 Transaction Object properties related to plaid accounts, which were named `plaid_*`, are no longer included and can be found by calling `GET /plaid_account/{id}` endpoint using the value returned in the `plaid_account_id` property.
  - The `plaid_metadata` property is no longer returned by default as part of the v2 Transaction Object.
 This can be added by explicitly setting the new query parameter, `include_metadata` to `true` on the `GET /transactions/{id}` API.
  - The `tags` property has been replaced by a `tag_ids` property which is a list of tag IDs associated with the transaction.
 If no tags are associated with the transaction this will be an empty list.
 The other elements of the tag object which were included in the v1 Transaction Object are no longer returned and can be found by calling the `GET /tags` endpoint.
  - A new property `custom_metadata` has been added to the Transaction Object.
 This can be added and updated in transactions that are created or modified via the API.
+ - A new property `files` has been added to the Transaction Object.
+It is an array of objects that describe any files that have been attached to the transaction.

 [View v1/v2 differences](./changelog-visual#transaction-object-row)